Aircloak/aircloak/air/docs/content/ops/configuration.md

 Each `table_name_x` key specifies the name the table will be available under when querying the data source through Aircloak.

 The `user_id` field is the name of the column that uniquely identifies users - the people or entities whose anonymity should be preserved.
-If this field is set to `null`, an user-less table will be created instead.
-This table will be treated as containing non-sensitive data and any query over it will not be subject to the anonymization restrictions, filters and aggregations.
+If this field is set to `null` the table will be classified as not containing data requiring anonymization.
+Queries over such tables are not subject to the anonymization restrictions, filters and aggregations, and *no attempts will be made to anonymize the data the table contains!*

 The database table can be declared by either using `db_name` or as an SQL view using `query`.
 These options are mutually exclusive.